 Sitting in the sanctuary, I watched the worship band practice.
 Most everyone sounded great.

 And then there was the bassist.
 He was playing the triad notes of the chords in the song’s chord progression.
 Nothing inspiring.
 He was, at most, adding to the low-end of the song.
-This was 20 years ago and before I started working in audio, but I could tell what was lacking.
+This was well over 20 years ago and before I started working in audio, but I could tell what was lacking.

 Years later, I’ve seen this same bassist and he’s become a great bass player.
 He can play funk, pop, rock and county.

 Each of these styles has a different bass sound.
 And each of these requires a different type of mixing.

 Let’s get to proper mixing.
 The sound of the bass is more than just a low-end addition.

 —the sound of the song

 —the feeling of the congregation about the worship